We all know that Virginia is for lovers — but is it for savers, too?

 Looking to stack the odds in your favor when it comes to finding an affordable lifestyle in Virginia?
 Choosing a community with a lower overall cost of living can help.

-Using that same second-quarter 2021 data from the Council for Community and Economic Research, here are three of the cheapest major Virginia cities to live in, along with some insider details.
+Using that same 2022 data from the Council for Community and Economic Research, here are three of the cheapest major Virginia cities to live in, along with some insider details.

 The town enjoys James River waterfront and is home to attractions like the Maier Museum of Art and Amazement Square; its status as a college town means there’s always something to do.